joshua-shorterivey/regression_project/README.md

 ### Explore
 > Bivariate exploration
-* Investigate and visualize *all* features against target variable
+* Investigate and visualize *all* features against home value
 > Identify possible areas for feature engineering
 *
 > Multivariate:
-* Visuals exploring features as they relate to churn
+* Visuals exploring features as they relate to home value
+> Statistical Analysis:
 * Answer questions from *Initial Questions and Hyptheses*
 * Answer questions from *Univariate* and *Bivariate* exploration
 > Collect and collate section *Takeaways*